Pasadena Apartments: Description

 The Pasadena Apartment Building is an eleven-story building constructed of yellow brick with limestone facing on the two lower floors.
 A column of bay windows rises from the basement to the tenth floor; a classic style entrance is in the center of the front façade.
 The building originally had classical details on the upper floors, including a cornice and false balconies, that have been removed.

-Significance and History
+Historical significance

 The Pasadena Apartments was constructed in 1902 from a design by Mortimer L. Smith.
 The building is an early example of upper-class, multi-unit housing, and is one of the earliest of these structures to be built with reinforced concrete.
 The building was constructed at a time when newly wealthy families associated with Detroit's industrial boom were appearing, yet financing requirements for private homes were substantial.
-These families often preferred to rent upscale apartments.
-The Pasadena is notable for its scale, design, and materials.

 The building is still used as apartment space, and is operated by MFG Detroit.